aau-cns/to_landing_detector/README.md

 ## Usage

-The intended usage is together with the [CNS FlightStack: Autonomy Engine], which will interact with the takeoff and landing detector.
+The intended usage is together with the [CNS Flight Stack: Autonomy Engine], which will interact with the takeoff and landing detector.
 Use the provided launchfile to start the ROS1 node

 ```bash
 roslaunch toland_flight toland.launch